Clifford Scott Green

-Personal life
+Early life and education

-Judge Green was born on April 2, 1923, in Philadelphia, Pennsylvania.
+Green was born on April 2, 1923, in Philadelphia, Pennsylvania.
 His father, Robert Lewis Green, had come to the United States from St. Thomas island in the U.S. Virgin Islands.
 Green attended West Philadelphia High School, graduating in 1941.
-He initially had "no thought of going to college," intending instead to go immediately to work.
+He initially did consider going to college, and instended instead to go immediately to work.
 From 1941 to 1942 he worked in a Philadelphia restaurant and at a drug manufacturing company.
 In 1942 he took a job with the United States Army Signal Corps.

-In 1943 Judge Green enlisted in the United States Army Air Corps, the predecessor to the United States Air Force.
+In 1943, Green enlisted in the United States Army Air Corps, the predecessor to the United States Air Force.
 At the time, the armed forces were still segregated.
-Green was initially "optimistic that the military was going to be a good life," until his unit was shipped from Fort Lee, Virginia, to Keesler Field (now Keesler Air Force Base), in Mississippi.
+Green was initially optimistic that the military was going to be a good life, until his unit was shipped from Fort Lee, Virginia, to Keesler Field (now Keesler Air Force Base), in Mississippi.
 When the unit arrived at Keesler they were driven past the barracks to what Green would later describe as "a tent city."
 It was then that Green "realized for real that I was really in a segregated army, and there was always, as long as I was in the service, two standards, one quite unacceptable and the other as acceptable as could be considering the fact that the country was at war."

 Green served from 1943 to 1946, rising to the rank of Sergeant.
 He returned to Philadelphia in March 1946, intending to use the benefits of the G.I.
 Bill to attend Drexel University.
 He planned to major in electrical engineering, which was the field he had worked in during his time in the Army.
 Drexel did not have classes starting until September, so Green began to look to work.
 While seeking employment at Temple University Green learned that Temple had classes beginning in two weeks, so he decided to enroll there.